 When you realize you have thousands of dollars of debt to pay off, it can seem insurmountable.
 This where tools such as debt payoff apps can really help get you on the right track and stay there.

-Paying off debt will take time, but having the right tools will make the process much easier.
-Once I realized I had several thousand dollars in credit card debt, my first move was to pour over my statements to figure out how I got there.
+Paying off debt takes time, but having the right tools makes the process easier.
+Once I realized I had several thousand dollars in credit card debt, my first move was to look at my statements to determine how I got there.